 Paul was speaking directly to the church at Galatia when he was warning that those who practice the works of their flesh will not inherit the kingdom of God but those who learn to walk by the Holy Spirit will bear the good fruit:

 Galatians 5:14-25 For the whole law is fulfilled in one word, even in this: Thou shalt love thy neighbor as thyself.
 (15) But if ye bite and devour one another, take heed that ye be not consumed one of another.
 (16) But I say, Walk by the Spirit, and ye shall not fulfil the lust of the flesh.
 (17) For the flesh lusteth against the Spirit, and the Spirit against the flesh; for these are contrary the one to the other; that ye may not do the things that ye would.
 (18) But if ye are led by the Spirit, ye are not under the law.
 (19) Now the works of the flesh are manifest, which are these: fornication, uncleanness, lasciviousness, (20) idolatry, sorcery, enmities, strife, jealousies, wraths, factions, divisions, parties, (21) envyings, drunkenness, revellings, and such like; of which I forewarn you, even as I did forewarn you, that they who practice such things shall not inherit the kingdom of God.
 (22) But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, (23) meekness, self-control; against such there is no law.
 (24) And they that are of Christ Jesus have crucified the flesh with the passions and the lusts thereof.
 (25) If we live by the Spirit, by the Spirit let us also walk.

-Only Christians partake of the Word of God with the Holy Spirit but those who chose to fall away from bearing the good fruit will be burned in the fires of hell:
+Only Christians partake of the Holy Spirit with the Word of God but those who chose to fall away from bearing the good fruit will be burned in the fires of hell: